 Note: The paper will contain nine question having three question in each section.
-Candidates are required to attempt five questions in all selecting at least one question from each section.
+Candidates are required to attempt five questions in all

 The opening of China.
 The Opium War.
 Tai ping Rebellion.
 Scramble for China.
 Rise of Nationalism in China.
 The Chinese Revolution of 1911.
 Role of Sun-Yat-Sen. His ideas.
 Chiang Kai-Shek's leadership.
 Split in Kuomin-tang Party.
 Chiang's Anti Communist Policy and his failure.
 Japanese Invasion of Manchuria.